 How To Get Started With User Behaviour Analytics [+The Best Tools]

-What is user behaviour analytics?
+What is user behavior analytics?

-Why is user behaviour analytics important?
+Why is user behavior analytics important?

 Leaving users to work out how to use your product on their own can be a bad idea.
 Users might not have the patience to explore the software or be able to find the important features quickly.
 This will impact the success of the product.

-User behaviour analytics can also show what part of the journey the customer is on.
+User behavior analytics can also show what part of the journey the customer is on.
 You can see if they haven’t performed the basic onboarding actions (key activation points) and use tooltips or other in-app experiences to encourage them.